douglascraigschmidt/LiveLessons/Loom/README.md

         features, which enables a main task to split into several concurrent sub-tasks that run concurrently to competion before the main task can complete.

+. ex3 - This example compares and contrasts the programming models and
+        performance results of Java parallel streams, completable futures, and Project Loom structured concurrency when applied to download many images from a remote web server.